ajmwagar/laat/README.md

    └── @17th
 ```

+## Developing with LAAT

+The development workflow with LAAT adds a new step.

+We call it the "build" step, which comes before PBO packing.

+Think of the "build" step as another developer who is working on the project with you.
+It will generate code and addons and add them to the `build` folder.

+---

+The workflow for people who are building normal addons doesn't change, However, we have removed the P:/ drive.

+The steps in the pipeline are as follows:
+- `build`: LAAT generates your addons
+- `pack`: LAAT uses `armake2` to pack your addons into PBOs.
+- `sign`: LAAT signs your PBOs using your `.biprivatekey` file.
+- `release`: LAAT used `steamcmd` to upload your mod to the Steam Workshop.

 ## Compiler Plugins

 Plugins are what take your assets and configuration file, and turn them into valid Arma 3 Mod Addons (i.e. the things you build into PBOs)